pearsonlab/pearsonlab.github.io/about.md

 ---
 layout: default
 title: About Us # header at the top of the page
-desc: Our mission and vison
+desc: Our mission and vision
 nav: About # what shows up in the navbar at the top (do not define if you don't want page in the navbar)
 ---